gosh-sh/docs/docs/index.md

 GOSH offers an array of powerful [apps](https://gosh.sh/tools), including:

-* [Integrity Credits](integrity-credits/overview.md): uses DAO in GOSH to provide expert assessment and loans for biodiversity conservation;
+* [Integrity Credits](integrity-credits/overview.md): uses DAO in GOSH to provide expert assessments and loans for biodiversity conservation;

 * [AnyTree](working-with-gosh/anytree.md): ensures the security of your software supply chain;